DXHeroes/knowledge-base-content/practices/unhappy_clients.md

 slug: unhappy-clients
 stages:
   - development
 short_description: The article describes the way how to deal with unhappy clients.
+No matter how good you are at what you do, sooner or later you'll come across an unhappy client.
+Bad feedback often leads to great work, as you learn valuable lessons and really push your skills.
 tags:
   - Unhappy Clients
   - communication